atdyck/ACKS-HFH/Chapter03.md

 **Belladonna**: Belladonna, also known as deadly nightshade, is a poisonous flower.
 A character who eats a pound of belladonna within one hour of being infected with lycanthropy may make a saving throw versus Poison to shake off the affliction.
 If the character fails the saving throw, however, he dies from the poison after one turn.
 Even if the poison is then neutralized or the character is raised from the dead, he will still be afflicted with lycanthropy, and further doses of belladonna will be of no use.

 **Birthwort**: Birthwort, also known as snakeroot, is a healing herb used as a remedy for snake bites and other poisons.
 Birthwort can be applied as a poultice to a poisoned wound by an adventurer with the Healing proficiency.
 Used in this manner, it provides a +2 bonus on the Healing proficiency throw to neutralize poison.

+**Bitterwood:** Bitterwood, also known as quassia, is an healing herb used to induce vomiting.
+A character with Healing proficiency can treat a patient who has ingested poison within 1 turn (10 minutes) with an emetic of bitterwood.
+Upon consuming the emetic, the patient must make a saving throw v.
+Poison.
+If the save succeeds, the patient spends the next 1d3 turns purging himself of the poison, neutralizing it.
+If the save fails, the character still loses 1d3 turns purging himself, but it does not neutralize the poison.
+Administering the emetic takes 1 round (10 seconds).
+Cost: 10gp

+**Black Lotus:** Block lotus is an eldritch herb prized by sorcerers and occultists.
+When powdered and burned in a brazier, black lotus releases a wispy smoke in a 2.5’ radius for 1 turn (10 minutes).
+Those who inhale the smoke may fall into a death-like sleep characterized by monstrous dreams.
+If a character begins his initiative in the smoke, or enters the smoke, he may make a saving throw versus Poison.
+If the saving throw fails, or the character chooses not to save, he falls into a deep slumber for 1d3 hours.
+If the character is a spellcaster or ceremonialist, the number of hours is extended by one-half the highest level spell or ceremony he knows (rounded down).
+During this time, the character is completely helpless and cannot be awakened by any means short of dealing damage.
+If the character is allowed to slumber and awaken naturally, he will wake up empowered with  magic.
+An eldritch spellcaster will gain access to all of his expended spells, exactly as if he had benefited from a day’s rest and study.
+An eldritch ceremonialist will purify himself of all accumulated stigma.
+Other characters will temporarily gain a repertoire of one random 1st level black magic ceremony  for use in the next 24 hours (stigma threshold 1).
+The benefits of black lotus come at a price, however; the nightmares it brings cause the character to accumulate 1 corruption point per hour of drugged sleep.
+Cost: 200gp.

+**Blessed Thistle:** Blessed thistle, also known as spotted thistle, is an healing herb that helps wounds heal more quickly.
+A character with the Healing proficiency can use a poultice of blessed thistle to treat a wounded patient at any time.
+If the patient rests, his base healing rate for the day is increased by one row on the BHR table for purposes of natural healing.
+If the patient does not rest, he recovers one-half the hit points he would have recovered if he had rested.
+Applying the poultice takes 1 round (10 seconds).
+Cost: 10gp

 **Boat, River**: This boat is 20' to 30' long, has a "beam" (width) of 10' to 15', and has a "draft," or surface depth, of between 2-3' when in the water.
 Riverboats are rowed, or poles are used to push it along.
 A river boat requires at least 1 rower as crew (see the [Hirelings, Henchmen, Mercenaries, and Specialists](Chapter03.md#hirelings-henchmen-mercenaries-and-specialists) section, later in this chapter).
 The cost of the boat increases by 1,000gp if it has a roof.
 A riverboat can carry 600 stone (6,000lb) plus crew.